heemo521/DSA_TS/README.md

 #### _Terminology_

-- Node / Vertex : A structure that contains a value
+- _Node / Vertex_: A structure that contains a value
-- Edge: A connection between two nodes
+- _Edge_: A connection between two nodes
-- Root Node: The top-most node in the tree
+- _Root Node_: The top-most node in the tree
-- Sub Tree: A nested tree (i.e. sub tree root node is NOT main tree root node)
+- _Sub Tree_: A nested tree (i.e. sub tree root node is NOT main tree root node)
-- Path: A sequence of nodes and edges that connects
+- _Path_: A sequence of nodes and edges that connects
-- Distance: The number of edges between two nodes
+- _Distance_: The number of edges between two nodes
-- Parent / Child: Two directly connected nodes, parent node is "above" child node
+- _Parent / Child_: Two directly connected nodes, parent node is "above" child node
-- Ancestor / Descendant: Two nodes that are connected by multiple parent-child paths
+- _Ancestor / Descendant_: Two nodes that are connected by multiple parent-child paths
-- Siblings: Two adjacent nodes with the same parent
+- _Siblings_: Two adjacent nodes with the same parent
-- Degree: The number of a child nodes of a given node
+- _Degree_: The number of a child nodes of a given node
-- Level: The distance between a node and the root node
+- _Level_: The distance between a node and the root node
-- Depth: THe maximum level in a tree
+- _Depth_: THe maximum level in a tree
-- Breadth: The number of leaves in a tree
+- _Breadth_: The number of leaves in a tree
-- Size: The total number of a nodes in a tree
+- _Size_: The total number of a nodes in a tree

 - Binary-Search-Tree: TWo children at most with values on the left that are less than the root node and values on the right that are greater than the root node
 - Balanced Tree: Sub-tree depth only differs by 1 at most aka AVL Tree.